Acceptance to Platt College San Diego

 Candidates for enrollment at Platt College San Diego must possess a regionally accredited high school diploma or the recognized equivalent (i.e., a General Education Development “GED” certificate, a high school equivalency certificate such as the California High School Proficiency Examination (CHSPE)) prior to enrollment.

 - Platt College San Diego has continuous admissions; applications are accepted all year round: Platt College San Diego Application

 - It is recommended that you apply as early as possible.
 Acceptance continues all-year-round; however, space is limited per class.

 The first step in the admissions process is to meet with an admissions representative to review your goals, discuss the programs in detail, tour the campus to get the feel for the creative culture, and meet with the Financial Aid/VA department to answer any questions you may have about funding your investment in you.
 A telephone interview may be arranged when travel distance makes an in-person visit difficult.

 - Schedule your acceptance appointment

-At the end of your personal tour, and if the Admissions Representative determines that you have the drive, passion, and creativity to benefit from the program, the Admissions Representative will schedule an acceptance appointment with you to submit the Admissions Application (NO application fee), take the acceptance test (Wonderlic – Scholastic Level Exam), and meet with the Financial Aid Department to determine your options for funding.
+At the end of your personal tour, and if the Admissions Representative determines that you have the drive, passion, and creativity to benefit from the program, the Admissions Representative will schedule an acceptance appointment with you to submit the Admissions Application (NO application fee) and meet with the Financial Aid Department to determine your options for funding.
 There is no obligation to enroll.
 We wish to supply you with all of the information that would help in your decision for your education.

 - Official transcripts from graduated High School or GED.